 The Department of Information Services, 109 Agricultural Hall, operates to serve all departments and the College as a whole.
-Its principal functions include keeping Michigan people informed on the developments and activities of the College; channeling useful information by way of press and radio to the public from teaching, research and extension workers; editing and circulating bulletins and other publications; providing visual aids for use of off-campus groups and staff people working in the state; and offering guidance in public relations matters.
+Its principal functions include keeping Michigan people informed on the developments and activities of the College; channeling useful information by way of press and radio to the public from teaching, research and extension workers; editing and circulating bulletins and other publications; providing visual aids by Extension Personnel and offering guidance in public relations matters.